williamsnell/hexchess/docs/sampling/notes.md

 ![gif of distributions, including the new uniform + random remainder method, for 90 samples](divvy_remainder_90.gif)

-And in the extreme case, we just get back the divisor method:
+And in the case where num_options > num_samples, we just get back the divisor method:
 ![with few samples, the remainder method becomes the divisor method](divvy_remainder_5.gif)

 # Biasing Samples